 Then the accountant will extract the trial balance from the system.
 After extraction of trial balance grouping, he will do a grouping of all ledger like sales will be grouped in revenue from the operation, any income from interest will be grouped in other income, and so on.
 After these grouping, profit and loss will be prepared-

 Calculation of Corporate Profit

 - Profit =230.00

-Wages are a manufacturing expense, directly related to the manufacturing of a product.
+Wages are a manufacturing expense directly related to the manufacturing of a product.
 It is deducted from sales/revenue from operation while calculating corporate profit.
-It is a part of profit calculation.
+It is a part of the profit calculationProfit CalculationThe profit formula evaluates the net gain or loss of an organization in a particular accounting period.
+It is computed as the difference between the total sales revenue and the overall expenses incurred by the company..
 Wages are the amount paid to workers.

 This article is a guide to what is Corporate Profit.
 We explain its differences with wages along with example, how to calculate, structure & benefits.
 You can learn more from the following articles –